Recruiting Area: California

 "Mike is a fine football coach who I got to know well while we coached together at Utah," Ohio State head coach Urban Meyer said.
 "I wish him all the best as he takes over the Indiana State program."

 Sanford was offensive coordinator and quarterbacks coach at Stanford in 2002, returning to the college ranks after three seasons in the NFL as wide receivers coach with the San Diego Chargers from 1999-2001.

-“Mike Sanford is a tremendous football coach, but just as important he is great with young people," Mike Riley, head coach of Oregon State said.
+“Mike Sanford is a tremendous football coach, but just as important he is great with young people," said current Nebraska head coach Mike Riley.
 "He will be a great leader of the program and an excellent teacher for the young men of the Indiana State team.
 This is a terrific hire for the University.”

 Sanford's NCAA Division I coaching experience includes stints at Notre Dame, USC, Purdue, Long Beach State, Virginia Military Institute and Army.